 Airbnb revenue

-Airbnb saw its revenues increase by 73% in 2021, after a 31% decrease in revenue in 2020 due the coronavirus pandemic shutting down travel.
+Airbnb saw its revenues increase by 40% in 2022, a second year of growth after a 31% decrease in revenue in 2020 due the coronavirus pandemic.

 Year | Revenue ($bn) |